hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - C.-A. Coulomb, 1800:  Experiences destinees a determiner la coherence des fluides et les loins de leur resistance dans les mouvements tres lents.  *Memoires des Sciences Mathematiques et Physiques, de l'Institut National des Sciences et Arts*, 3:  246-305.

+### Thomas Young

+Thomas Young, M.D.
+(1773-1829), best known for his demonstration of the interference of light, as well as for Young's modulus in elasticity theory, also contributed to the theory of capillary flow and wetting.

+- T. Young, 1905:  An essay on the cohesion of fluids.  *Philosophical Transactions of the Royal Society of London*, 95:  67-87.

 ### Faraday

 According to Peter A. Davidson, Michael Faraday (1791-1867) "tried to measure the voltage induced by the Thames flowing through the Earth's magnetic field", allegedly the "first experiment" in magnetohydrodynamics.
 After 3 days of effort at the Waterloo bridge, Faraday wrote "I could not...obtain any satisfactory results."
 (An illustration of this experiment may be found [here](https://nyheritage.contentdm.oclc.org/digital/collection/p16694coll20/id/327/).)
 Of course, *Faraday waves* are a phenomenon (observed in both granular media or liquids on a vibrating platform) named in his honor, though Faraday's own paper acknowledges prior work by Oersted, Wheatstone, Weber, "and probably others".